Meet Our Mental Health Clinicians

 Dr. Minor Chamblin, Ph.D. received his Ph.D. form the University of Kentucky in 1972, and that same year joined the Psychology Department at the University of North Florida.
 He continued as a member of the faulty at UNF, serving as the Chair of the Psychology Department for the seven years prior to his retirement from the University in 2007.
 Dr. Chamblin became a Florida Licensed Psychologist in 1986 and has continued to practice at Community Behavioral Services over the ensuing years.
 He has experienced working with a wide range of client concerns including specialization in sexuality issues, substance abuse recovery, relationship/marital challenges, and anxiety and mood disorders.

-Ashley Neidigh, LMHC is a Registered Mental Health Counselor Intern.
+Ashley Neidigh, M.Ed.
+Registered Mental Health Counselor Intern.
 After becoming a national champion in swimming, Ashley decided to turn her talents toward helping others.
 She obtained her Master’s Degree in Mental Helath Counseling from Indiana University and subsequently joined Community Behavioral Services to assist people in meeting their goals of increased satisfaction and success with life, and reducing emotional distress through the development of skills and insight.
 This is her primary career goal.

 Edward Hoffman, LMHC has been employed with Community Behavioral Services for 20 years.
 He is a Licensed Mental Health Counselor, and has a Bachelor of Arts in Psychology Degree from Southern Illinois University, Carbondale, and a Master of Arts in Counseling Psychology Degree from the University of North Florida.
 Mr. Hoffman specializes in group and individual treatment of adolescent and adult sexual offenders.
 He has been qualified as an expert witness by courts in Clay, Duval, and Nassau counties in counseling Psychology and sexual offender treatment.
 In addition, he provides counseling services to children, adolescents, and adults with mood, behavior, anxiety, and adjustment disorders, as well as couples and family counseling.
 Mr. Hoffman is part of the Community Behavioral Services assessment and evaluation team.
 Prior to his employment with Community Behavioral Services, Mr. Hoffman was employed as a substance abuse therapist with River Region Human Services in Jacksonville, Florida and Hill House in Carbondale, Illinois.